Behery/behery.github.io/teaching.md

 ---

 ## Open Thesis Positions:
-There are currently no open topics.
-But I am open for discussion of topics relevant to my research interests
+The following are the currently open topics.
+I am also open for discussion of topics relevant to my research interests
+### B.Sc.
+Thesis: HRI for assistive robotics
+#### Keywords:
+- Knowledge Representation
+- Intention Recognition
+- Assistive Robotics
+#### Requirements:
+- python
+- ROS
+- version control (git)
+- knowledge of neural networks and machine translation would be a plus

 ## Ongoing Theses: